zriyansh/signoz.io/docs/tutorial/opentelemetry-binary-usage.md

 ## HostMetrics Dashboard

-In this section, we will generate and import dashboard with VM HostMetrics.
+In this section, we will generate and import a dashboard with VM HostMetrics.

 :::info
-Optionally, we can use generic dashboard with hostname variable.
+Optionally, we can use a generic dashboard with a hostname variable.
 To do that, import the `hostmetrics-with-variable.json` file in SigNoz UI from [here][4].
 :::

-It involves two steps: generting dashboard JSON using bash script and importing dashboard JSON in SigNoz UI.
+It involves two steps: generating dashboard JSON using bash scripts and importing dashboard JSON in SigNoz UI.

 To generate HostMetrics dashboards for the VM: